Andrew-Bourgeois/deep-learning-challenge/Deep_Learning_Challenge/Neural_Network_Performance_Report.md

 ## **Summary**

 Overall we were able to consistently train and test a neural network which can accurrately predict the success outcome of a funding venture 72.5% of the time.
 It would fall upon the risk tolerance of the Alphabet Soup company to decide if this 72.5% accuracy is close enough to the target 75% for them to move forward with implementing the model in their decision making process.

+While others were able to reach an accuracy of over 80% by including the 'NAME' feature back into the algorithm, it is not clear how they valued and weighted the name in order to evaluate it.
+I suspect the result is an artifact and not a good addition to the forecasting capabilities of the model.

 In the future I would change the model to try a different input activation and increase the number of nodes and hidden layers.
 Often the shape of the input data can be an important factor in the accuracy and success of a model.
 While increasing the number of hidden layers and neurons in each layer can improve the overall accuracy as well.